hth313/OS4/doc/shells.rst

 The last two digits are the XROM number of the owning module.
 They exist to make the descriptor number (quite) unique and for identification of the owning module.
 As modules can be moved, the page may change and only the 12-bit page offset is fixed.
-Adding the XROM ensures that we both can identify the owning module in case two modules happen to use the same page address for different shells.
+Including the XROM in the descriptor ensures that we both can identify the owning module in case two modules happen to use the same page address for different shells.

+An example descriptor is ``AC00410`` (hex number).
+The ``AC00`` is the actual address of the shell descriptor. ``4`` says it is an application.
+Finally ``10`` is 16 decimal, which means it belong to a module with XROM 16 (which is currently plugged into page address ``A000``).

 Activation
 ==========